LeTrongDat/omti/README.md

 |-------------------|----------------------------------------------------|---------------|
 | `-h`, `--help`    | Display help for any command.                      |               |
 | `--log-level`     | Set log level (`debug`, `info`, `warn`, `error`).  | `info`        |

----

-This table format should make it easier to view and navigate the available commands and their descriptions.